Phrasing

 Pens can be cleaned by filling with water and leaving overnight to

-the pen expels only clear water best done over a container, rather
+the pen expels only clear water.
+If a pen

 runs out of ink during the day and you cannot refill, then fill with